Piano Music for Beginners

 For little guys, it can take lots of reminders, flashcard activities, games, and songs like "Dueling C's" to make Middle C solid.

-A conversation between the thumbs turns into an argument:
+A conversation between the thumbs

 Finding the starting notes is the hardest part of playing a song for many beginners